 M.R.
 Norm's 71' * Challenger Funny Car*

-This is the Mr. Norm's Grand-Spaulding Dodge Super Challenger Funny Car, the same that raced in 1971 following the notorious string of Dodge Chargers and one of the final machines under Gary Dyer’s control.
+This is the Mr. Norm's Grand-Spaulding Dodge Super Challenger Funny Car, that that raced in the 1971 season, it followed up the well known group of bright red Dodge Chargers and one of the final race cars driven by Gary Dyer.

-That electric blue metal-flake paint can probably be seen from outer space,it definitely makes the car stand out up in the bleachers, but there's plenty more subtle detail from the blown and injected Hemi to the ultra clean cockpit complete with a Pistol Grip shifter.
+That electric blue metal-flake paint can probably be seen from outer space, it definitely makes the car stand out up in the bleachers.
+There's plenty more subtle detail from the blown and injected Hemi to the ultra clean cockpit complete with a Pistol Grip shifter.

 This time capsule began with a Romeo Palamides chassis, and it’s still equipped with some of the best speed equipment of the era.